caprenter/bingley-music-town/docs/canal-2024.md

 ## Church Bells

-All Saints' Bells, Main Street, Bingley were rung 250 years ago to celebrate the opening of the 5 Rise Locks and they will be ringing again between 12.30 and 2.30pm on 23rd March 2024.
-Please feel free to come to the bottom of the bell tower steps if you would like to watch us ring.
-A small voluntary donation, from visitors, toward the upkeep of the bells would be welcome.
+All Saints' Bells, Main Street, Bingley were rung 250 years ago to celebrate the opening of the 5 Rise Locks and they rang again between 12.30 and 2.30pm on 23rd March 2024.

 ## Five Rise Locks

-Events at the locks will open with a specially com
-A brass band fanfare marks opening of the celebrations at 10am at Five Rise locks.
+A brass band fanfare marked the opening of the celebrations at 10am at Five Rise locks.

 ## Chip 'n Ern

-Fiddle & Feet will probably end up in the Chip n Ern at some point in the afternoon playing  a few tunes.
+Fiddle & Feet will and Rum Doodle end up in the Chip n Ern in the afternoon playing a few tunes.

 ## Hedgehog Organics

-Liz and Chris will be performing acoustic music around 1pm.
+Liz and Chris will performed acoustic music in the shop from around 1pm.

 ## Five Rise Records

-The Wholehearted, a three piece indie-folk band from West Yorkshire, UK will be playing live in [Five Rise Records]({% link _venues/five_rise_records.md %}).
+The Wholehearted, a three piece indie-folk band from West Yorkshire, UK played live in [Five Rise Records]({% link _venues/five_rise_records.md %}).

 # The Bands